SynapseProject/synapse.docs/docs/run/setup/authorization.md

 ### Synapse.Authorization:WindowsPrincipalProvider

-The WindowsPrincipalProvider authorizes against a simple list of `domain\username` (users) or Active Directory groups in a standard Allowed/Denied pattern, where Denied principals always supercede Allowed principals.
+The WindowsPrincipalProvider authorizes against a simple list of `domain\username` (users) or Active Directory groups in a standard Allowed/Denied pattern, where Denied principals always supersede Allowed principals.
 As mentioned above, the runtime engine processes the Providers list sequentially and the first Provider to answer with Allow/Deny will terminate processing.

 ```yaml